pharispharispharis/auto-attack/README.md

 ## Credits/Usage

-Thanks to the author of [Auto Attack](https://www.nexusmods.com/morrowind/mods/51348) (Merlord, original idea from tuncturel) the code to *study* and of course also to the OpenMW Devs, without whom this mod would not be possible.
+Thanks to the author of [Auto Attack](https://www.nexusmods.com/morrowind/mods/51348) (Merlord, original idea from tuncturel) for the code to *study* and of course also to the OpenMW Devs, without whom this mod would not be possible.
 Thanks to [Phi](https://github.com/phi-fell) as well as I *borrowed* the hotkey setting code from them.

 Do whatever you want with it as long as money isn't involved.
 Credit is appreciated but not required.